 Depending on where you work, the attitude towards recognition programs and employee engagement can range significantly.
-While some company leaders continue to believe that simply paying their employees is enough, a steady stream of modern research says otherwise.
-Rather than financial incentives, it's appreciation and the intrinsic motivation that comes from it that leads to optimal employee engagement and performance.
+While some company leaders continue to believe that simply paying their employees is enough to build a happy workforce, a steady stream of modern research on what truly defines an employee experience says otherwise.
+Rather than giving out financial incentives, it's the appreciation and intrinsic motivation that comes from professional relationships that lead to optimal employee engagement and high-performing teams.

-Let's jump into four of the most impactful benefits of peer-to-peer appreciation and what you can do to start getting those benefits today!
+Let's jump into four of the most impactful benefits of peer-to-peer appreciation and what you can do to start getting those benefits in your own workplace today!

-First, and perhaps most importantly, peer-to-peer recognition has been repeatedly shown to make significant improvements in employee engagement measurements.
+First, and perhaps most importantly, a recognition-rich culture has been repeatedly shown to make significant improvements in employee engagement measurements.

 Engagement is typically measured by surveying employees and having them self-select into three categories: engaged, disengaged, and actively disengaged.
 Depending on which category an employee falls into, the amount of passion and commitment they feel towards their job will differ, which in turn impacts the amount of effort they put in.

 So how do you prevent employees from wanting to leave?
-Well, one of the best ways is to implement an employee recognition system.
-And not just any recognition system.
-A system that allows for peer-to-peer recognition can provide a unique opportunity to encourage the growth of workplace relationships throughout the organization.
-Once employees have spent time giving and receiving recognition at your company, their loyalty will inherently go up as their relationships grow as well.
-While any other company offering an equivalent salary can immediately compete on that level, they can't replace the friendships that were built through many instances of appreciation.
+One of the best ways is to implement an employee recognition system.
+This is not just any rewards program.
+A system that allows for organic expression can provide a unique opportunity to encourage the growth of workplace relationships.
+Once employees have spent time giving and receiving recognition at your company, their loyalty will inherently go up as their relationships grow.
+While any other company offering an equivalent salary can immediately compete on that level, they can't replace the friendships that were built through many instances of appreciation and regular feedback.

 Closely linked to the idea of employee retention is company culture.
-The better your company's culture is, the better your retention rate is bound to be.
-This is because company culture refers to the overall environment of the organization, which is a result of the company's purpose, core values, and subsequent actions.
+The more inclusive your company's culture is, the better your engagement levels and retention rates are bound to be.
+This is because culture refers to the overall environment of the organization, which is a result of the company's purpose, core beliefs, and subsequent actions.

 Although many companies set out with the best intentions in terms of creating a positive emotional culture, the truth is that many fall short.
 Programs like annual performance reviews or even office perks that don't connect back to an emotionally-driven purpose typically end up with less meaningful change for the company.
 In fact, sometimes these types of programs can end up backfiring.

 Peer-to-peer recognition takes an entirely different approach.
-By allowing employees to fully participate in a program based in social rewards, the culture naturally becomes one of gratitude and appreciation where more people feel that sense of belonging and unity.
+By allowing employees to fully participate in a program based on social rewards, the culture naturally becomes one of gratitude and appreciation, where more people feel a sense of belonging and unity.

 Having a great company culture is a benefit not only to the employees, but to the company leaders as well.
-Once a positive culture has been established, leaders can use their existing culture as a marketing tool for recruiting new talent.
-Many people, especially younger generations, want to work for companies that provide space for authentic recognition.
+Once a positive recognition experience has been established, leaders can use their existing culture as a marketing tool for recruiting new talent.
+Many people, especially those from the younger generations, want to work for companies that provide space for authentic and meaningful recognition.

 Employee happiness, more commonly known as satisfaction, is not the same as employee engagement, despite their overlaps.

-And how do you achieve better employee satisfaction?
-Unsurprisingly at this point, it's peer-to-peer appreciation.
-In Technology Advice's 2017 survey "State of Employee Satisfaction and Loyalty," researchers point out how one of the biggest areas for improvement right now is in regards to feedback for employees.
+But how do you achieve better employee satisfaction?
+Unsurprisingly at this point, it's peer-to-peer social recognition.
+According to the Harvard Business Review, one of the biggest areas for improvement right now is in regards to feedback for employees.
 Employees want more of it, but they don't want it coming from managers exclusively.
-Switching to a peer-to-peer recognition program makes more significant impacts in employee satisfaction and happiness, which in turn improves the ever-important employee engagement.
+Switching to a peer program makes a significant impact in employee satisfaction and happiness, which in turn creates a positive work environment and improves the ever-important employee engagement.

 From employee retention and performance to company culture and recruiting, these are just some of the benefits of implementing a peer-to-peer recognition program in the office.
 While new generations of employees are changing the very nature of the workplace, companies have an opportunity to adapt in the best way possible.
 When employees get to give and receive recognition, they will not only grow their own workplace relationships, but also add value to the company at the same time.